Projective Techniques Examples in Qualitative

 Brand personification example using Shell

-7- Brand Mapping (or some call it Brand Segmentation exercise)
+Brand Mapping (or Brand Segmentation)

 For example;

-• Now please tell me all the music streaming applications that you are aware of
+• Now, please tell me all the music streaming applications that you are aware of

 • What else? – keep asking until they list out all the brands/products